 If you need to verify the language abilities for a given job or university position, it is necessary to carry out an accurate test covering the five basic skills, to increase the accuracy and reliability of the assessment.
 Presuming a level of mastery in one skill on the basis of another skill may lead to incorrect conclusions.

 For example: we cannot state that a person speaks fluently based on the results of a listening test, or language proficiency in terms of grammar or vocabulary.
 If we want to assess somebody’s speaking skill, we need to listen to how they speak.
 The same applies to other skills.

-In 2001, the Common European Framework of Reference for Languages (CEFR) expanded the definition of the ability to use a foreign language as a form of communication.
+In 2001, the Common European Framework of Reference for Languages (CEFR) expanded the definition of the language ability as a form of communication.
 Speaking was divided into two separate skills: speaking and interaction.
 We often forget how much these two elements differ from each other.

 CONVERSATIONS ARE NOT ENOUGH

-In order to entrust an employee with a job where fluency in a foreign language is obligatory, we cannot limit the verification of language skills to a short conversation during an interview.
+In order to entrust an employee with a job where fluency in a foreign language is obligatory, we cannot limit the verification of language skills to a short conversation during a job interview.

 In order to provide employers as well as educational and training organisations with reliable information crucial in making effective decisions, we cannot rely solely on written tests.
 The results of such tests, ignoring the diversity of language competences and their applications, are usually inadequate in terms of relevant information.